-One of the key elements that has always driven me nuts was how hard it was to create a simple page with Drupal.
+One of the key elements that have always driven me nuts was how hard it was to create a simple page with Drupal.

-The frustration intesified as wordpress started providing more and more page builders and has made creating complex web pages accessible and easy (closing the gap to hosted systems like wix, squarespace, medium etc…)
+The frustration intensified as WordPress started providing more and more page builders and has made creating complex web pages accessible and easy (closing the gap to hosted systems like Wix, Squarespace, medium, etc…)

 And then came Elementor

-Although Elementor was built to be a wordpress builder alot of the design choices where implemented in a way that elementor is it’s own thing pretty independent from wordpress implementation and technology.
+Although Elementor was built to be a WordPress builder a lot of the design choices were implemented in a way that elementor is its own thing pretty independent from WordPress implementation and technology.

-The “editor” lets you create and reuse complex visual layouts and creates a json based representation of composed layouts and the “parser” takes that json and transforms it to html.
+The “editor” lets you create and reuse complex visual layouts and creates a JSON-based representation of composed layouts and the “parser” takes that JSON and transforms it into HTML.

-This independent implementation let us believe that we can adapt elementor to run on Drupal — and with the generous sponsership of the Elementor team we built a version for Drupal!
+This independent implementation let us believe that we can adapt elementor to run on Drupal — and with the generous sponsorship of the Elementor team, we built a version for Drupal!

 You can download the project from https://www.drupal.org/project/elementor and the code is being actively maintained at https://github.com/linnovate/elementor-drupal